-Naturally, this new flagship Harmonizer continues Eventide’s intensive catalogue of acquainted and standard sound results and signal processing, whereas additionally introducing some new ones.
-The primary manufacturing software program model contains nearly all (bar about 80) of the effects out there in earlier Harmonizers just like the DSP4000, H3000 and H8000FW.
+Naturally, this new flagship Harmonizer continues Eventide’s intensive catalog of acquainted and standard sound results and signal processing, whereas additionally introducing some new ones.
+The primary manufacturing software program model contains nearly all (bar about 80) of the effects out there in earlier Harmonizers just like the DSP4000, H3000, and H8000FW.
 One thing that ought to appeal to musicians is that the entire H9 (stompbox) algorithms are included, too.

 The multichannel processing energy of the H9000 makes it an appropriate platform for encompass sound and for processing a number of tracks of audio simultaneously.
-As well as, the H9000 introduces the idea of FX Chains which permits users to attach any set of 4 effects with versatile routing.
+As well, the H9000 introduces the idea of FX Chains which permits users to attach any set of 4 effects with versatile routing.
 FX Chains might be created to behave as a voice channel, a guitar ‘pedal board,’ a modular synth with effects, and so on.